|Coordinates:||45.6656 N 13.9879 E|

 Škocjan cave starts at the base of Velika dolina.
 Reka river has formed the world's most impressive underground canyon inside the cave, which is 2.6 km long, 10 - 60 m wide and up to 146 m high.
 River in the cave forms some 30 waterfalls, which are up to 10 m tall.

-The flow of Reka changes according to the amount of water - from 0.03 m³/s to more than 380 m³/s, medium flow is 9 m³/s.
+The flow of Reka changes according to the amount of water - from 0.03 m³/s to more than 380 m³/s, average flow is 9 m³/s.

 Far inside the cave river passes through a narrow site - siphon.
 At high water the stream can not pass through this siphon and the level of Reka rises in the cave.